-Join Nigel French for an in-depth discussion in this video Adding the vines: Part two, part of Type Project: Art Nouveau Poster.
+Join Nigel French for an in-depth discussion in this video Adding the vines: Part two, part of Designing a Typographic Art Nouveau Poster.

 It's now time to make the vines entwine with the letters.
 In the previous movie I couldn't decide whether I wanted a lot of vines or fewer vines.
 I added the the extras to a separate layer.
 I can turn that layer on and off.
 If I decide I want to use those, now's the time to select that layer and move that selection to the vines layer, because what we're going to do is add an opacity mask to the vines layer and everything needs to be affected by that opacity layer.